GaryGealy/GaryGealy/README.md

      -s --sage

-        ask for sometimes sagely advice from a Dev who's been programming since the 80's
+        ask for sometimes sagely advice from a Dev who's been programming for longer the a hot minute

      -w --writings